RobotLocomotion/spartan/modules/spartan/calibration/README.md

 - Copy the calibration results over back into `spartan` directory world (under `camera_config` -- copy the other folder structures)
 - Remember to rebuild catkin_projects with `make catkin_projects/fast`

+### Test the calibration quality

+Here are a few good simple tests:

+1. Verify in rviz that the frames (rgb and depth) generally look in the right spot

+2. Point the depth sensor down at the table and verify it looks generally flat

+3. Can even point robot at itself and see if the point cloud matches the urdf

 TODO
 - add picture of IR illuminators setup